Mojofreem/mojocore/README.md

 Certain unicode property classes are incorporated directly into the library.
 These class definitions were generated from the Unicode DB, using the `extract_unicode_props.py` Python script.
-Unicode property clases use the following
+Unicode property classes use the following
 metacharacters:

 | Class  | Property set contents |